 What camera/projector/microphone should I use for my project?

 That depends on a lot of factors.
-We suggest calling us at 414.939.3653 if you have questions about what equipment will be a good match for your needs.
+We suggest calling us at 414.939.3653 so one of our specialists can help.

 Can I come see your place and check something out?